ethyca/fidesops/docs/fidesops/docs/guides/saas_postprocessors.md

 ## Supported Strategies:
 - `unwrap`- gets object at given data path.
-- `filter`- filters data based on given field value.
+- `filter`- removes data that does not match a given field and value.

 ### Filter